Los Angeles teen crowned winner of duct tape prom dress contest - ExBulletin

 After several days of voting and widespread cheering, Karla Torres was named the overall winner of the annual duck brand competition Stuck at the ball contest, which challenges high school students to transform the do-everything utilitarian strip into lavish and incredible fashion pieces like a prom dress or tuxedo.

-Torres dedicated 120 hours of her life and used 14 rolls of duct tape to construct a one-of-a-kind prom dress for the national competition.
+Dedicated Torres 120 hours of its life and used 14 rolls of tape to build a one-of-a-kind prom dress for the national competition.

 She beat more than 200 entrants in the annual pageant, placing in the top 10, before being named the winner in the prom dress category.
 His crowning achievement came with a grand prize of $10,000 in scholarships.